-'''

 .. image:: gnu.

-'''

 Sphinx then searches for all images matching the provided pattern and determines their type.
 Each builder then chooses the best image out of these candidates.
-For instance, if the file name gnu.\ was given and two files gnu.pdf and gnu.png existed in the source tree, the LaTeX builder would choose the former, while the HTML builder would prefer the latter.
-Changed in version 0.4: Added the support for file names ending in an asterisk.
-Changed in version 0.6: Image paths can now be absolute.
+For instance, if the file name gnu. was given and two files gnu.pdf and gnu.pdf and gnu.pdf in the source tree, the LaTeX builder would choose the former,